Punisher-ai/PTF/README.md

 Tools used in this framework :

-NMAP - Port scanning and vulnerability scanning. vulners.nse script is required in your /usr/share/nmap/scripts directory.
+NMAP - Port scanning and vulnerability scanning.
+#vulscan script directory is required in your /usr/share/nmap/scripts directory for vulnerability scanning.

 WIRESHARK - sniffing.